-Inkblot Art Academy returns to the franchise after first appearing in Splatoon 2.
+Inkblot Art Academy made up one of the game's launch stages, returning to the franchise after first appearing in

-Yet another returning stage from Splatoon.
+Yet another returning stage from Splatoon at launch.
 Here's an official summary from the Splatoon 3 Direct:

 A luxury resort in Greater Inkopolis.
 Pay close attention to the platforms that sink as the battle goes on.
 There will be more areas to ink afterwards, so don't forget to splat 'em!

-Makomart returns to Splatoon 3 after making its franchise debut in Splatoon 2.
+Makomart returns to Splatoon 3 as a launch course after making its franchise debut in Splatoon 2.

 The Splatoon 3 Direct summarised this returning stage with the following information: